You’ve probably heard these real-life horror stories of call center fraud.

-For example, just last July, an Australia-based finance company had to pay more than $1 million to 30 of its customers after a massive security breach.
+For example, in July 2015, an Australia-based finance company had to pay more than $1 million to 30 of its customers after a massive security breach.
 A call center agent was found siphoning personal data to an illegal third-party organization.
 This led to the arrest of four members of a crime syndicate in Sydney.

 The rise of call center fraud

 These are just two of the many crimes perpetrated by call center agents.
-In fact, contact center fraud protection provider Pindrop Security counted 86.2 million phone scams among consumers in the US.
-Overall, these constitute the 30% increase in corporate security breach seen in the US alone, costing institutions an average of more than $9 million.
+In fact, contact center fraud protection provider Pindrop Security counted 86.2 million phone scams among consumers in the US in 2015.
+Overall, these constituted to the 30% increase in corporate security breach seen in the US alone, costing institutions an average of more than $9 million.

 Should you take responsibility for fraud?